DerekCook/CoreMidi4J/README.md

-implementations work properly, by using the `getMidiDeviceInfo()` method provided by `uk.co.xfactorylibrarians.coremidi4j.CoreMidiDeviceProvider` instead of the one in `javax.sound.MidiSystem`.
+implementations work properly, by using the `getMidiDeviceInfo()` method provided by `uk.co.xfactorylibrarians.coremidi4j.CoreMidiDeviceProvider` instead of the one in `javax.sound.midi.MidiSystem`.
 The CoreMidi4J version works on any platform.
 If you call it on anything but a Mac, it simply gives you the same result you would get from the standard method.
 On the Mac, it filters out any devices which have broken SysEx implementations, and returns the CoreMidi4J versions instead.

 So to give your users the best experience possible, simply embed